sodadata/docs/soda-cl/sample-datasets.md

 * If you configure `sample datasets` to include specific datasets, Soda implicitly *excludes* all other datasets from sampling.
 * If you combine an include config and an exclude config and a dataset fits both patterns, Soda excludes the dataset from sampling.

+## Disable samples in Soda Cloud

+Where your datasets contain sensitive or private information, you may *not* want to send samples from your data source to Soda Cloud.
+In such a circumstance, you can disable the feature completely in Soda Cloud.

+{% include disable-all-samples.md %}

 ## Go further
 * Need help?
 Join the <a href="http://community.soda.io/slack" target="_blank"> Soda community on Slack</a>.